kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 - **When physical constraints force regime change:** Infrastructure lead times, capacity utilization rates, and bottleneck formation create hard timelines.
 These constraints don't negotiate.

 The predictive structure is nested and coherent across scales.
-This isn't about building trading algorithms or timing markets.
-It's about seeing where the system is being pushed before the push becomes obvious to everyone else.
+The goal is seeing where the system is being pushed before the push becomes obvious to everyone else.

 Constraint analysis transforms reflexive markets from environments requiring psychological forecasting into systems with measurable field dynamics, identifiable gradient structures, and predictable phase transitions.
 The structure exists whether we observe it or not.
-Understanding it means working with reality rather than against it.
+Understanding it means working with reality as it is.

 [^1]: Soros, G. (2014).
 "Fallibility, Reflexivity, and the Human Uncertainty Principle." *Journal of Economic Methodology*, 21(4), 361-379.